Deep Dive

 2. Technology & Architecture

-Instead of a traditional blockchain, Arweave uses a blockweave, where each new block is linked to both the previous block and a random older block (recall block).
-This structure is secured by Proof of Access, a consensus mechanism that requires miners to prove they have stored random past data to add new blocks.
-This elegantly ties mining rewards to the act of storing the network's entire history, ensuring data replication and permanence.
+Instead of a traditional blockchain, Arweave uses a blockweave.
+In this structure, each new block is cryptographically linked not only to the block immediately before it but also to a random previous block.
+This "proof of access" consensus mechanism requires miners to prove they store random old data to add new blocks, incentivizing them to hold more of the network's history.
+This design makes storing vast amounts of data more economically sustainable and scalable compared to pure replication models.

 Conclusion